-If the App Center is closed, you can restart it by clicking the Launch App Center icon on the Apps menu (Figure 2).
+If the App Center is closed, you can restart it by clicking Launch App Center on the Start menu (Figure 2).

 (Note) Available applications in APP Center may differ by motherboard model.
 Supported functions of each application may also vary depending on motherboard specifications.